 The Medical College of Wisconsin designates this activity for up to 1.0 hours of participation for continuing education for allied health professionals.

 MOC Part II:

 Successful completion of this CME activity, which includes participation in the activity and individual assessment of and feedback to the learner, enables the learner to earn up to 1 MOC points in the American Board of Pediatrics’ (ABP) Maintenance of Certification (MOC) program.
 It is the CME activity provider’s responsibility to submit learner completion information to ACCME for the purpose of granting ABP MOC credit.

 Participation shared with ABP through PARS:

 Individual participants’ information will be shared with ABP through the ACCME Program and Activity Reporting System (PARS).

 - Nurse Practitioners

 Participants who engage in this educational intervention will be able to

-- Describe the pathophysiology of rhabdomyolysis
+- Describe the pathophysiology of neonatal abstinence syndrome (NAS)

 In accordance with the ACCME® Standards for Commercial Support Six, all in control of content must disclose any relevant financial relationships.
 The following in control of content had no relevant financial relationships to disclose.